 Save My Show Campaign Page

 Another very important factor if you are campaigning to save a show is to have focused, consolidated information in one main location.
 Too many times I have seen campaigns that have plenty of support but that are too disjointed to bring the fans together in full force.
 So each campaign needs to have a focal point where it delivers clear and concise information to the fans on its goals.
 That concentration of information could be the most important factor in the campaign’s success.
-There are any of a number of places to post this information such as blog sites, Tumblr, Facebook, Twitter, etc. We also welcome you to put up a post on our sister site Sci Fi Frontiers with your campaign information.
-You can find out more about how to contribute to that site at this link and be sure to read the guidelines below.
+There are any of a number of places to post this information such as blog sites, Tumblr, Facebook, Twitter, etc. And our Reddit site r/SciFiTV is a great place to post campaign info and we will help with passing the word along.
+Make sure you find a site that does not require membership to see the page (Reddit requires membership for comments, but not viewing the page), otherwise that will significantly reduce traffic.

 Sample Campaign Page